mpv-player/mpv/DOCS/man/en/options.rst

     Delays subtitles by <sec> seconds.
 Can be negative.

 --subfile=<filename>
-    (BETA CODE)
+    Open the given file with a demuxer, and use its subtitle streams.
+Same as ``--audiofile``, but for subtitle streams.

-    Currently useless.
-Same as ``--audiofile``, but for subtitle streams (OggDS?).
+    Use ``--sub`` for normal text subtitle files.

 --subfont=<pattern-or-filename>
     Sets the subtitle font (see ``--font``).
 If no ``--subfont`` is given, ``--font`` is used for subtitles too.

 --subfont-text-scale=<0-100>
-    Sets the subtitle text autoscale coefficient as percentage of the screen size (default: 3.5).
+    Factor for the text subtitle and OSD font size (default: 6).

 --subfps=<rate>
     Specify the framerate of the subtitle file (default: movie fps).